Top

 North Branch sites

-The 20 or so management areas lie mostly along the river from LaBagh Woods on the north side of Chicago to Somme Preserves in Northbrook, except for the Air Station Prairie which is within the watershed.
+We work at more than 20 management areas along the Chicago River from LaBagh Woods in Chicago to Somme Preserves in Northbrook, as well as Glenview Park District’s Air Station Prairie to the west.

-This is a new way to interact with nature—helping to restore health and vigor to damaged nature areas through hands-on stewardship.
-Today, many groups in the Chicago area and the rest of our country are involved in ecological restoration of native habitats.
-Among these groups, North Branch Restoration Project has been called a model for citizen involvement.
+We offer a hands-on way to interact with nature, helping to restore health and vigor to the land through stewardship.
+Along with many groups presently involved in ecological restoration of native habitats, North Branch Restoration Project has been hailed as a model for citizen involvement.